An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Soft Clustering Algorithm

 \paragraph{\textbf{Layman explanation:}} The score function evaluates how well the current cluster assignments explain the data.
-The algorithm updates these assignments to minimize the score, which corresponds to improving the model’s alignment with the observed feature patterns.
+The algorithm updates these assignments to minimize the score, thereby improving the model’s alignment with the observed feature patterns.

-To accommodate non-binary data, we extend the Bernoulli model to a Binomial formulation, where the number of trials per sample is determined by the total feature occurrences in that sample:

-where $n_i = \sum_{j=1}^{m} X_{ij}$ represents the total count of present features in sample $X_i$.
-This ensures that the likelihood formulation remains valid when dealing with count-based or real-valued feature representations.

-\paragraph{\textbf{Layman explanation:}} When features can appear multiple times in a sample, such as when counting words as many times as they appear in a text unit, rather than whether the word appears at all or not, as in the binary case, the Binomial model accounts for these counts.
-This extension preserves the logic of the model while improving its fit to data with elements that are counted repeatedly.

-Finally, the soft weighted log-likelihood of the dataset under the Binomial mixture model, which serves as the basis for our clustering optimization, is given by:

-This formulation connects back to the cross-entropy minimization framework introduced in Eq.~\eqref{eq:cross_entropy_expectation}, ensuring that cluster assignments reflect the probabilistic structure of the data.

-\paragraph{\textbf{Layman explanation:}} This final expression combines all the elements described above into a unified scoring objective.
-The clustering process then proceeds by adjusting the sample weights to find the configuration that most efficiently captures the structural differences in the data.
+To accommodate non-binary data, we distinguish between two count models.
+The Binomial model describes feature-specific counts from a known number of trials, whereas the Multinomial model describes a count vector conditional on its total count.
+Together with the Bernoulli formulation above, these models cover binary, trial-based, and cumulative-count representations.
+For compactness, let $\vec{r}\in\{\vec{s},1-\vec{s}\}$ denote either candidate cluster.